 Stay to the right through a junction with Tunnel Trail and continue northeast across the wild peaks to a junction with Condor Gulch Trail.
 Turn right, leaving the amazing trail to begin the descent to the Bear Gulch Day Use Area.
 The gradual trail features southeasterly views, exiting the rocky pinnacles for chaparral-covered slopes.
 Condor Gulch Trail is 1.7 miles long from top to bottom with 1,065 feet of elevation loss.

-To get to the trailhead: Take the 101 Freeway north to King City and exit on Fist Street, exit 281.
-Turn right at the end of the ramp, heading north on First street for 1.3 miles.
+To get to the trailhead: Take Highway 101 north to King City and exit onto First Street (exit 281).
+Turn right at the end of the ramp, heading north on First Street for 1.3 miles.
 The road makes a sharp right turn and becomes Lyons Street/Country Road G13.
 Take G13 out of the city, northeast for 14.3 to a T-junction with Route 25.
 Turn left and drive 14.2 miles to an intersection with Route 146.
-Turn left on 146, following signs for Pinnacles National Park, and drive 3.8 miles west into the park, passing the visitor center where an entrance fee is charged.
-Inside the park, make a left at the only intersection and drive south to the Bear Gulch Day Use Area at road’s end.
+Turn left onto Route 146, following signs for Pinnacles National Park.
+Drive west into the park, passing the general store and campground on the left to reach the East Entrance Station after 2.5 miles.
+Pay the entry and proceed another 1.3 miles to the only real intersection on the park road.
+Make a left and drive south for another 1.4 miles to the Bear Gulch Day Use Area at road’s end.